Overview

 [Wildt1993 🕮 ] reports use of naltrexone at doses ranging from 25 to 150mg/day, resulting in complete normalization of the menstrual cycle in 49 of 66 patients.

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of female infertility with LDN.

 Please see What is Low Dose Naltrexone? for more information.